rdiez/Tools/Autotools/README.txt

 About the installation directory:

-If you specify with option '--prefix' the destination directory where the binaries will be installed, and that directory already exists, its contents will be preserved.
+If you specify the destination directory where the binaries will be installed using option '--prefix', and that directory already exists, its contents will be preserved.
 This way, you can install other tools in the same destination directory, and they will all share the typical "bin" and "share" directory structure underneath it that most Autotools install scripts generate.